8 Shows You Should Watch That Highlight Women In The World Of Politics

 Federal Politics 101 is in session.
 As you can probably guess by the title, this show centers around the day-to-day life of working at the White House.
 With many of the roles shown in The West Wing having been appointed by the President, it’s the conversation around policies, how they come to be, the behind-the-scenes challenges politicians face on Capitol Hill, and all the inner workings of our federal government that make this show worth your consideration.
 Plus, C.J.
 Cregg sticking it to the men almost every episode is enough of a reason to tune in for us.

 You can’t just watch one of these empowering series without thinking, “should I run for office too?”
-The answer is absolutely, and with our Starter Kit, you’ll feel just as confident as Kat Edison, Elizabeth McCord, Leslie Knope, and all the other characters who will be getting 💩 done on your tv screen.
+The answer is absolutely, and with our Resource Center, you’ll feel just as confident as Kat Edison, Elizabeth McCord, Leslie Knope, and all the other characters who will be getting 💩 done on your tv screen.

 Enjoying our blog content?
 Help pay it forward so more women are able to wake up to their political potential.
 Donate to support She Should Run.